Mini Mascarpone Cheesecakes

 - ⅛Line the mini muffin tin with 20 paper liners.
 Set aside.

 - Preheat oven to 325º.

 - Mix cookie crumbs and melted butter.
 Place 1 teaspoon into the bottom of each lined muffin cup.
-Tamp it down to cover bottom of cup and to compress the crumbs.
+Tamp it down to cover the bottom of the cup and compress the crumbs.
 Set aside.

 - With an electric mixer, beat cream cheese and mascarpone in a medium bowl till smooth.
 Mix in sugar, then vanilla.
 Mix in the flour.
 Add egg and beat till just combined.

-- When cool, remove cheesecakes from tin to decorate.
+- When cool, remove the cheesecakes from the tin to decorate.
 Top each with a small dollop of raspberry sauce and one ripe raspberry.
-Alternatively you can make a white chocolate ganache by melting 2 ounces chopped white chocolate and 1 tablespoon heavy cream and use instead of the raspberry sauce.
+Alternatively, you can make a white chocolate ganache by melting 2 ounces of chopped white chocolate and 1 tablespoon of heavy cream and use it instead of the raspberry sauce.